pablozsc/Concordium-stats/README.md

 First of all, I want to say thank you to my inspirer, who led me to this idea.
 This is his entire script, which I copied and transferred (not yet completely) to us.
 I do not demand anything in return, I am simply ready to help each person to establish this solution.
 Thanks, Geordie-R.

-Now there are only 3 metrics working in the script - CPU, RAM and Disk usage.
+For now there are only 3 metrics working in the script - CPU, RAM and Disk usage.
 Every 1 minute our node will run stats.sh script, collect metrics and alert if needs.
 I have a great desire to add to the script the possibility of alerts for the length of the chain and the number of peers.
 I would be very happy if someone could help me to refine these two metrics.

 ## Step 1: bot TOKEN